daisiekbzr/daisiekbzr/README.md

 ### I decided to switch careers and pursue my passion so here I am!

 - 🔭 I'm studying <strong>Computer Science</strong> at Vrije Universiteit Amsterdam.
+I'm a Business Analyst with a BBA who believes in a lifelong learning so - I flipped my life around.
 - 🌱 I started my programming journey with PostgreSQL and HTML/CSS in March '23.
 I am now learning <strong>C++</strong>.
+- 🤖 I'll be updating this repository with solutions to Project Euler problems, mini simple projects and more advanced projects and coursework as I progress through my studies.
 - 🎮 Discovering what happens behind the scenes in game development has led me to dive into <strong>3D modelling</strong>.
 I starting with recreating the Hyperbolic Time Chamber (from Dragonball) in <strong>Blender</strong> and later on will try to train intelligent agents using <strong>Unity's ML-agents</strong> within the room.
-- 🤖 I'll be updating this repository with solutions to Project Euler problems, mini simple projects and more advanced projects and coursework as I progress through my studies.
 - 💃 My other passion is <strong>dancing</strong>.
 I dance Semba, Konpa, Bachata and Salsa.

 ### Let's connect!